 1. Boca Raton Resort & Club The Boca Raton Resort was built in the 1920′s, and is still a classic Mediterranean style resort, designed by Mizner.
 Grand hotel and setting between Federal Highway and the Intracoastal, south of Palmetto Park.
 There’s two 18 hole courses here and you need to stay at the resort to play them.
 The Resort course was originally designed by William Flynn in the 1920′s with recent redesign work by Gene Bates.
 The Country Club course is more of a typical Florida style golf club, designed by Joe Lee, a Florida parkland type of course, a little longer and tougher than the resort course, plenty of sand and water, and the greens tend to be elevated and well protected.

-3. Deer Creek Golf Club is one of the better public access courses in the area, and is on the expensive side, rates drop by more than half off-season.
+3. Deer Creek Golf Club is one of the better public access courses in the area, and is on the expensive side, but rates drop by more than half off-season.
 It was designed by Bill Watts and Art Hills, is always in great shape, it can be very difficult depending on which tees you play from.
 There’s water in play on at least half the holes, and it’s very well bunkered, especially around the greens.

 4. Grande Oaks Golf Club, aka Bushwood from Caddyshack There’s only two ways to play Grande Oaks, the golf club where Caddyshack was filmed, one is join, the other is to stay at one of the hotels that have privileges, like the Ritz Carlton, Hyatt, Sheraton, or Hilton in Ft.
 Lauderdale.
-The course doesn’t have the feel of a typical Florida course.
-Although there’s a good amount of water and sand, but it seems more a northern style parkland style of layout, without palm trees, on slightly rolling land.
+The course doesn’t have the feel of a typical Florida course, while there’s a good amount of water and sand, it seems more a northern style parkland style of layout, with tree lined fairways and without palm trees, on slightly rolling land.

 5. Heron Bay Golf Club is a former PGA Tour stop, and is routed through an upscale master planned community.
 It was designed by Mark McCumber and plays to 7268 yards, 127 slope and 74.9 course rating from the back tees.
 Usually windy here, flat layout with lots of sand and water, well guarded greens and fairways.
-A little on the boring side, nothing real special, expensive, even though it’s not part of the TPC anymore.

 6. Inverrary Country Club used to be the PGA tour stop in the mid-70′s, and lost out to some of the more higher profile and newer designs, but the course is still solid.
 There’s two courses here, both designed by Robert Trent Jones, Sr, and prices vary wildly depending on the season.
 The East Course is the former tournament course, and it longest, and most difficult.
 The West course is the shorter of the two, but has over 100 sand bunkers and 9 holes with water in play.
 The layout is a classic with tree-lined fairways, playing to slightly raised and well bunkered green s which are quick, true rolling and mildly undulating.

 8. The Cypress Course at Palm-Aire Palm-Aire is a massive residential golf course community just west of I-95 between McNab Road and Atlantic.
 There’s a total of four 18 hole golf courses, semi-private, and open to public play, The Cypress and Oaks are the best courses.
 The Oaks is the premier layout, an original George Fazio design, redesigned by nephew Tom Fazio, it’s 6,370 yards from the back tees, 70.8/125 ratings.
 The Cypress is a Fazio/Fazio design as well, opened in the early 1970′s, and from the White tees plays 6o 6,051 yards, 70.6/134 ratings, par 71, and is the toughest layout of all, a little funky, small greens, tight approaches.